shabin5785/Golang_notes/Go_3.md

 only by functions in the same package, the author of that package can ensure that all those functions maintain the object’s internal invar iants.

+-Functions that merely access or modif y internal values of a typ e, such as the methods of the Logger type from log package, below, are cal le d getters and setters.
+However, when naming a getter met hod, we usually omit the Get prefix.